Eigenfunctions localised on a defect in high-contrast random media: Statement of the problem

 We define $\widehat \A^\mathrm{hom}$ to be the self-adjoint linear operator in $\hat H$ associated with the bilinear form

 \end{definition}

 The spectra of the unperturbed operators $\hat{A}^\epsilon$ and $\hat{\A}^\mathrm{hom}$ were studied in \cite{CCV1,CCV2}.
 We summarise below the results therein which are relevant to our work, referring the reader to the original papers for further details and a more complete picture.
+Before doing so, for the convenience of the reader, let us briefly explain how the setting of \cite{CCV1,CCV2} relates to the setting of our paper, as we will be referring to results from \cite{CCV1,CCV2} several times further on.